Skip to content

 See the Copilot Engine - Network Permissions documentation for detailed AWF configuration options.

 Follow the principle of least privilege by only allowing access to domains and ecosystems actually needed.
-Prefer ecosystem identifiers over broad wildcard patterns.
-Avoid overly permissive patterns like "*" or "*.com".
+Prefer ecosystem identifiers over listing individual domains.
+When adding custom domains, use the base domain (e.g., trusted.com) which automatically includes all subdomains—do not use wildcard syntax like *.trusted.com.

 If you encounter network access denied errors, verify that required domains or ecosystems are included in the allowed list.
 Start with network: defaults and add specific requirements incrementally.
 Network access violations are logged in workflow execution logs.